-Construction of this gorgeous little mosque was started in the early 1790s by Molla Bey, a task that wasn’t completed for another three decades when the building was finally finished in about 1820 by his son, Haxhi Et’hem Bey.
-Closed under Communist rule, the building reopened as a house of worship on January 18, 1991 without the permission of the authorities.
-Some 10,000 courageous people dared to attend, and remarkably the police did nothing to intervene, an event now hailed as a milestone in the rebirth of religious freedom in Albania.
-Take a look at the colourful frescoes outside and in the portico which depict trees, waterfalls and bridges, motifs rarely seen in Islamic art.
+Construction of this gorgeous little mosque was started in the early 1790s by Molla Bey, a task that wasn’t completed for another three decades when the building was finally finished by his son, Haxhi Et’hem Bey.
+Closed under Communist rule, the building reopened as a house of worship in January 1991 without the permission of the authorities.
+Some 10,000 courageous people dared to attend prayers, and remarkably the police did nothing to intervene, an event now hailed as a milestone in the rebirth of religious freedom in Albania.
+Take a look at the colourful frescoes outside and in the portico which depict trees, waterfalls and bridges - motifs rarely seen in Islamic art.
 Take your shoes off before entering.
-Namazi Xhumas Fridays 13:30 (May-Sep), 12:30 (Sep-May).
+Friday prayers at 13:30 from May-Sep, 12:30 Oct-Apr.

 Open 08:00-22:00, closed for 45 minutes each prayer time.